feathersui/feathersui-website/docs/haxe-openfl/stack-navigator.md

 Navigation can be enhanced with animation, called a _transition_.
 Feathers UI provides a number of [transitions](https://api.feathersui.com/unstable/feathers/motion/transitions/) out of the box, and a simple API allows anyone to create custom transitions.

+> If your project will be deployed to the web, consider using [`RouterNavigator`](./router-navigator.md) instead. [`RouterNavigator`](./router-navigator.md) integrates with the browser's back button using the HTML history API, which will provide a better user experience for web users.

 ## The Basics

 Start by creating a [`StackNavigator`](https://api.feathersui.com/current/feathers/controls/navigators/StackNavigator.html), and add it to [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).